TheMirageProject/specTapular/README.md

 ### Writing Tests

-SpecTapular is heavily inspired by [`testmatrix`](https://github.com/jorgebucaran/testmatrix) and [`tead`](https://github.com/teadjs/tead).
-For me the ideas there are the logical conclusion to what AVA started in my brain.
+SpecTapular is heavily inspired by [`testmatrix`](//github.com/jorgebucaran/testmatrix) and [`tead`](//github.com/teadjs/tead).
+For me the ideas there are the logical conclusion to what [AVA](//github.com/avajs/ava) started in my brain.

-Tests in Spectapular follow the protocol laid out by `testmatrix`.
-Where if you have ever written "fixtures" for your tests - you would now be about 95% done.
+Tests in Spectapular follow the format laid out by `testmatrix`.
+If you have ever written "fixtures" for your tests - you would now be about 95% done.

 So what do tests look like now?